Understanding mental health and substance use conditions will help you help others or yourself.

 Mental health and substance use conditions are manageable, just like any other disease.
 The more you understand what's happening, the earlier you can seek treatment or talk to a loved one about getting help.
 The condition will get worse the longer you wait to seek treatment.

-Depression happens when chemicals in your brain are out of balance.
-Depression can be triggered by a combination of stress or trauma and a family history of depression.
-Some common symptoms are: Sadness, grief, low energy, hopelessness, thoughts of suicide.
+Depression and being sad are not the same.
+Sadness is an emotion that passes.
+Depression is a condition that lasts longer than two weeks.
+Depression happens when chemicals in the brain are out of balance.
+It can be brought on by a combination of stress or trauma, and a family history of depression.
+Many people experience depression as long periods of sadness, grief, low energy, hopelessness, or thoughts of suicide.

 Some symptoms include:

 - Feeling doomed

 Bipolar Disorder can be caused by a combination of family history, brain chemicals being out of balance, and a stressful living situation.
 It causes extreme mood swings between mania and depression.

 Some symptoms of mania are:

 - Very high energy